Schnitzel

 Schnitzel (/de/) is a thin slice of meat.
 The meat is usually thinned by pounding with a meat tenderizer.
 Most commonly, the meat is breaded before frying.
 Breaded schnitzel is popular in many countries and is made using veal, pork, chicken, mutton, beef, or turkey.
 Schnitzel originated as Wiener schnitzel and is very similar to other breaded meat dishes.

 Etymology

-The German word das schnitzel (snitzel) is a diminutive of sniz, 'slice'.
-The name Wiener schnitzel is first attested in 1845.
+The German word das Schnitzel (snitzel) is a diminutive of sniz, 'slice'.
+The name Wiener Schnitzel is first attested in 1845.

-Schnitzel is sometimes mispronounced or misspelled as "Snitchel".
+Schnitzel is sometimes mispronounced or misspelled as "Snitzel" or "Snitchel".